 Acknowledgements

-Funding: this study was funded by the Bochum International Visiting Fellowship in Medical Ethics programme at the Institute of Medical Ethics and History of Medicine, Ruhr University, Bochum, Germany.
+This study was funded by the Bochum International Visiting Fellowship in Medical Ethics programme at the Institute of Medical Ethics and History of Medicine, Ruhr University, Bochum, Germany.

-I would like to gratefully acknowledge the help of Alexa Nossek, Department of Ethics and History of Medicine, Ruhr University, Bochum, Germany, for her help in clarifying these arguments during repeated conversations.
+I gratefully acknowledge the help of Alexa Nossek, Department of Ethics and History of Medicine, Ruhr University, Bochum, Germany, for her help in clarifying these arguments during repeated conversations.

 References